The Shandong Blog

 Spring color lasted a long time in the cool, wet month of April here in Tuscany.
 Fertilzer is a low nitrogen, high phosphorus and potassium blend to promote flowers and good health.

 November 2023 update.
-Testing began on Fire Dragon tissue culture propagation that could lead to a much bigger market.
+Testing began on Fire Dragon tissue culture propagation that could lead to many more trees.
 Extreme heat in Texas, and also above average here in Tuscany, Italy.
 Then 23 inches of October rain in 27 days with 3 days of almost hurricane force winds.
-A lot of my trees lost some good fall color after that.
-Those below were either protected or colored up before the storms.
-The dwarf Shantung maples here are in their first year of branch training so are very bushy now.
-New shoots were pinched back all year, four or five times.
+The dwarf Shantung maples here are in their first year of branch training so new shoots were pinched back all year, four or five times.
 From each pinching two branches emerge.
 One new shoot continues as a branch and the other becomes a side shoot.

 Fire Dragon, Flower God dwarf Shantung maple, Shandong Memaple, acer, bonsai, dwarf, Metro Maples